 I love reading to my kids, I love the way their eyes grow wide and questions start pouring out (we literally have to rezone in order to finish the book), but there are nights – and I will be honest about this – that I am just so exhausted, the last thing I feel like is reading a book.
 I can’t even remember the last time I read my OWN book.

-However… Reading time, is a beautiful time to connect, savor and enjoy our children.
+However… Reading time is a beautiful time to connect, savour and enjoy our children.
 Not to mention all the academic positives.
 They grow up so quickly, so why lose out on this precious time.